 As on March 31 2020 the CSR Committee of the Board consist of Smt.
 Rashna Khan as Chairperson Shri K Ravikumar Shri D. J. Kakalia and Shri K Raja Gopal Directors as members.
 The disclosures with respect to CSR activities forming part of this report is given as Annexure - D.

 Orders if any passed by Regulators or Courts or Tribunals

-No orders have been passed by the Regulators or Courts or Tribunals which impact thegoing concern status and operations of the Company.
+No orders have been passed by the Regulators or Courts or Tribunals which impact the going concern status of the Company and its operations.

 Internal Financial Controls and their adequacy